bloominstituteoftechnology/front-end-project-week/lambda-notes/README.md

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

+## Trello
+This project is being managed in [Trello](https://trello.com/b/UqBd1dgF/lambda-notes-shawn-stewart).

 ## Table of Contents

 - [Updating to New Releases](#updating-to-new-releases)